Miao Song Collection around Kunming

 (Photo: Tingting Tang, 12 February 2026)

 The project team—comprising Ms. Long Haiyan (Miao community collaborator), Yalun Yang (PhD student in Ethnomusicology at University College Cork), and Dr. Tingting Tang (Postdoctoral Researcher)—introduced ECurator and its Miao language corpus to the villagers in both Mandarin and the Miao language.
 They guided interested villagers through the process of downloading and using the app (Figure 1).
 After trying the app, Miao musician Zhang Hongming eagerly recommended it to his wife and taught her how to use it (Figure 2).
-During the experience, Zhang Haiyan—a guardian of Miao batik intangible cultural heritage—listened to the traditional music of her people and said with deep emotion: “This is what the real ancient song sounds like” (see Video 1).
+During the experience, Zhang Haiyan (b.
+1990)—a guardian of Miao batik intangible cultural heritage—listened to the traditional music of her people and said with deep emotion: “This is what the real ancient song sounds like” (see Video 1).

 Beyond Xiaohai Xin Village, Ms. Long Haiyan also promoted the app in other Miao communities and collected user feedback (Figures 3 and 4).
 Overall, most local users showed strong interest in both the mobile app and the WeChat mini‑program and were eager to give them a try.